Fat kids, skinny kids, kids who climb on rocks

 The 60s were also a time in which, for the most part, hot dogs were rather basic, lacking in imagination and flair.
 The most common toppings were mustard (sometimes a deli variety) and relish.
 Daring diners might add onions, sauerkraut or chili (not chile), hardly what you might consider gourmet ingredients.
 Most hot dogs were prepared in boiling water though grilling was becoming increasingly popular.
 Most were made from beef or pork.

-The advent of “gourmet” hot dogs can largely be attributed to the desire of immigrants and their descendents to incorporate their traditional foods and ingredients into a standard hot dog.
+The advent of “gourmet” hot dogs can largely be attributed to the desire of immigrants and their descendants to incorporate their traditional foods and ingredients into a standard hot dog.
 A Greek hot dog, for example, might include feta cheese, an olive tapenade and sun-dried tomatoes.
 Mexican-style hot dogs might be served in tortillas and slathered with guacamole or (and) salsa.
 Asian-style varieties frequently incorporate soy sauce, ginger, onions, teriyaki sauce and more.
 Most varieties of gourmet hot dogs develop locally and spread across the region.
 The best ones ultimately become national phenomena.

 In 2007, my good friend Becky Mercuri published The Great American Hotdog Book, a terrific tome which takes readers on a state-by-state tour across America, introducing us to each state’s special take on this American comfort food classic (New Mexico’s contribution, by the way, was the red chile hotdog as prepared at Albuquerque’s Dog House Drive In).
 Becky replicated each of the fifty unique ways to prepare hot dogs in her kitchen, finding that though a hot dog may be a source of pride for its state of origin, it doesn’t always export well.